zeroalpha/vimfiles2/README.md

     ```

 #### Credits
-Big thanks to [zealot128](https://github.com/zealot128/vimfiles2) for introducing me to vim and providing a glorious set of plugins and settings neatly bundled
+Big thanks to [zealot128](https://github.com/zealot128/vimfiles2) for introducing me to vim and providing this glorious set of plugins and settings neatly bundled